 What’s at Stake

-Requiring an insurer to pay back not only denied benefits but also the profits earned on those denied benefits will act as a deterrent to arbitrary and capricious benefit denials in the strongest possible way.
-Without this penalty, there is little incentive for an insurer not to simply deny benefits and sit back and wait to see if a challenge is filed.
+Requiring an insurer to pay back not only denied benefits but also the profits earned on those denied benefits will act as a deterrent to benefit denials where the insurer clearly knew it should have paid the benefit.
+This remedy will encourage insurers to properly pay benefits without requiring individuals to challenge the denial.

 Rochow v.
-LINA is before the U.S. Court of Appeals for the Sixth Circuit
+LINA was decided by the U.S. Court of Appeals for the Sixth Circuit.